tttor/ctrl-foundation/method/policy-based/ppokfac_song_2018.md

 # An Empirical Analysis of Proximal Policy Optimization with Kronecker-factored Natural Gradients
 * https://arxiv.org/abs/1801.05566

+## problem
+* Both PPO and ACKTR are state-of-the-art in their respective regimes
+  * PPO obtains the advantage through the clipping objective function that can be easily optimized, while
+  * ACKTR achieves higher performance through (an approximation of) natural gradient updates.
+  * How would an algorithm perform if we combine the advantages of both fronts?

+## setup
+* For the critic, we consider the Gauss-Newton matrix, which is equivalent to the Fisher for a Gaussian observation model

 ## result
 * PPOKFAC > PPO
   * in terms of sample complexity and speed in a range of MuJoCo environments,